-In development of the EAP, the Registrar's office will host approximately twenty vote center public meetings in San Diego County to gather input from the public.
-These meetings give attendees the opportunity to learn about the upcoming transition to vote centers and provide feedback.
+In developing of the EAP, the Registrar's office hosted well over the minimum number of public meetings in San Diego County to gather input from the public.
+These meetings gave attendees the opportunity to learn about the upcoming transition to the vote center model and provide feedback.

 To be inclusive of targeted communities, language assistance was provided at select meetings and particular meetings were promoted to the disability community.
-Additional public meetings were held for Arabic, Laotian, Native American and Somali communities.
+Additional public meetings above and beyond what is required by state and federal law were held for Native American and Somali communities.

 Targeted Communities Number of Meetings

 Disability Community 4

 Seniors 1

 Hispanic/Latino 5

 Vietnamese 5

 Chinese 5

 Filipino 6

 Japanese 3

 Korean 3

-Additional Communities Number of Meetings

 Arabic 4

 Laotian 1

+Additional Communities Number of Meetings

 Native American 2

 Somali 1